 Working with librarians, researchers, administrators, funders, and publishers, CRKN undertakes large scale content acquisition and licensing initiatives in order to build knowledge infrastructure and research capacity in Canada’s universities.

-The License Information section provides information on the licenses negotiated and managed by CRKN.
-Please note that the majority of license content is available to CRKN members only.
+This section provides information on our licensing program, including our negotiations process and outcomes, as well as current licenses and licensed content.
+Please note that a portion of the content in this section is available to CRKN members only.
 If you are a member, please login.

 License Renewal Process

 CRKN negotiates each license with terms that are fixed for the length of the contract (generally three to five years).
 In the final year of the contract term, CRKN begins the license renewal process which is planned to ensure sufficient time for member engagement, the development and approval of negotiation objectives, negotiations with vendors, and the offer period.

 |CSC identifies license renewal issues||January|